itsbvk/dataScrapping/pdf2text/README.md

 # PDF2Text

-Given a keyword, `pdf2text.py` will extract urls containing information related to the keyword and one paragraph from the corresponding wikipedia page.
+Given a `data.csv` file, whose first column has urls to pdf files, `pdf2text.py` will download the pdfs, and extract the text from them.

 ## Pre-requisites